Areson251/GenLab/README.md

 ```

 ## Training
-Also this instrument support training diffusion odels on custom datasets via **Textual inversion** and **DreamBooth** using about ~3-5 images of targeted object
+Also this instrument support training diffusion odels on custom datasets via **Textual inversion** and **DreamBooth-inpainting** using about ~3-5 images of targeted object

 ### Textual inversion
 To run trainig use folowing sommand: